 Endodontic Retreatment in Long Island

 With the appropriate care, your teeth that have had endodontic treatment will last as long as other natural teeth.
 Yet, a tooth that has received treatment may fail to heal or pain may continue to exist.
 Sometimes, the pain may occur months or years after treatment.
-If so, Dr. Bruckner, Dr. Goziker or Dr. Simon may need to perform Endodontic Retreatment.
+If so, Dr. Bruckner, Dr. Simon or Dr. Goziker may need to perform Endodontic Retreatment.

 Improper healing may be caused by: